 What is a Broody Hen?

 A broody hen will sometimes even move or hide eggs to make a pile for herself to sit on.
-Once a hen has become ‘broody,’ she has committed herself to sit on her stash of eggs for the 21 days or so it will take them to hatch.
+Once a hen has become ‘broody,’ it has committed itself to sit on the stash of eggs for the 21 days, or so it will take them to hatch.

 Other chickens may come and go and lay even more eggs on her mountain of future chicks.
-If you have a rooster mixed in with your population of hens, then odds are that most, if not all, of your eggs, have been fertilized.
+If you have a rooster mixed in with your population of hens, then the odds are that most, if not all, of your eggs have been fertilized.

-Only fertilized eggs are able to hatch into chicks.
-Hens do not need to have a rooster around in order to become broody.
-This means that a chicken may decide to start incubating a nest of eggs even if all of the eggs have not been incubated.
+Only fertilized eggs can hatch into chicks.
+Hens do not need to have a rooster around to become broody.
+It means that a chicken may start incubating a nest of eggs even if all of it did not undergo incubation.

-- A chicken’s instinct is to incubate her eggs for the 21 days it takes for them to hatch.
-During that time, a broody hen may not leave her nest more than once or twice a day.
-When she does leave, she will not stay out long, in order to prevent her eggs from getting cold.
-As a result, she will eat and drink less, get less exercise and stimulation, and not get the benefit of sun and fresh air.
-After three weeks of malnutrition and sedentary living, broody hens may be weaker and more prone to illness than their fellow flock members.
+- A chicken’s instinct is to incubate its eggs for 21 days until they hatch.
+During that time, a broody hen may not leave its nest more than once or twice daily.
+When it does vacate, it will not stay out long to prevent the eggs from getting cold.
+As a result, it will eat and drink less, get less exercise and stimulation, and not benefit from the sun and fresh air.
+After three weeks of malnutrition and sedentary living, broody hens may be weaker and more prone to illnessthan their fellow flock members.

 - Once broody hens have the number of eggs they plan to incubate, they will stop laying eggs.
-If you have chickens solely for the eggs, you may not appreciate the missed productivity.
+But you may not appreciate the missed productivity if you have chickens solely for eggs.

-- A hen that goes broody will often use her own feathers to line her nest and make it more comfortable.
+- A hen that goes broody often uses her own feathers to line her nest and make it more comfortable.
 Some chickens will pluck their feathers out to the point where they look very splotchy and unsightly.
-They often will pick out many or all of their breast feathers in order for their skin to directly contact their eggs.
-This leaves the broody hen more vulnerable to extreme temperatures and the possibility of pecking by other hens.
+They often pluck out many or all of their breast feathers for their skin to directly contact their eggs.
+It leaves the broody hen more vulnerable to extreme temperatures and the possibility of pecking by other hens.

 Problems With a Broody Chicken?